 Water Needs

 Root development will only occur if this shrub is continuously watered for the first two years of life.
-However, if a dwarf variety is being cultivated, they will need more water, as they are usually placed in a container or pot.
+However, if dwarf varieties are being cultivated, they will need more water, as they are usually placed in a container or pot.

 Ideally, the shrubs should receive water every two days, and will all depend on the climate.
 If the soil is too warm and is lacking moisture, then watering should occur every single day.